coreboot/coreboot/Documentation/drivers/smmstore.md

 By default SMMSTORE will operate on a separate FMAP region called `SMMSTORE`.
 The default generated FMAP will include such a region.
-On systems with a locked FMAP, e.g. in an existing VBOOT setup with a locked RO region, the option exists to add a cbfsfile called `smm_store` in the `RW_LEGACY` (if CHROMEOS) or in the `COREBOOT` FMAP regions.
+On systems with a locked FMAP, e.g. in an existing vboot setup with a locked RO region, the option exists to add a cbfsfile called `smm_store` in the `RW_LEGACY` (if CHROMEOS) or in the `COREBOOT` FMAP regions.
 It is recommended for new builds using